Om Shanti Om: Plot

 In 1977, Om Prakash "Omi" Makhija, a junior artist in Mumbai, dreams of becoming a renowned actor.
 He lives with his widowed mother, Bela, and his friend Pappu Master in a small chawl.
 Omi adores the glamorous superstar actress Shantipriya, often expressing his feelings in front of her film poster.
 One night, he and Pappu sneak into the premiere of Shanti's film, Dreamy Girl, in disguise, making a memorable impression on her.
 Later, Omi, inebriated, gives a heartfelt acceptance speech to Pappu and local children, pretending to have won an award.

 Omi and Pappu land minor roles at R.C.
 Studios, owned by the egotistical producer Mukesh Mehra, who also launched Shanti's career.
 During a shoot, Shanti gets trapped in a fire but is rescued by Omi.
 The two become friends, and although Omi initially lies about being a Tamil film star to impress her, he eventually confesses the truth.
-Shanti genuinely likes him, and with Pappu's help, they share a memorable evening date together at the studio.
+Shanti grows close to Omi, and with Pappu's help, they share a memorable evening date together at the studio.

 Omi overhears a heated argument between Shanti and Mukesh, revealing that they are secretly married.
 Shanti is furious when she learns that Mukesh plans to marry the daughter of the distributor for his upcoming film, Om Shanti Om.
 She reveals to Mukesh that she is pregnant with his child, which seems to please him.
 Heartbroken, Omi avoids Shanti.

 One night, Mukesh takes Shanti to the future set of Om Shanti Om, claiming he will cancel the film and have a grand wedding there to make their marriage public.
 Omi visits Shanti but is devastated to see her with Mukesh; he leaves without either noticing.
 However, once Omi leaves, Mukesh reveals his true colours to Shanti, confessing that his actual plan is to kill her and their unborn child to avoid any impedance in his career as a producer.
 He lights up the set on fire and locks Shanti inside.
 Despite his attempts to rescue her after Mukesh leaves, Omi gets beaten by Mukesh's guards and is thrown out by an explosion by the time he can get to Shanti.
 The set burns down with Shanti inside.
 Omi is later struck by the car of actor Rajesh Kapoor, whose wife Lovely is in labor.
 Rajesh brings Omi to the hospital, but he dies from his injuries, while Rajesh and Lovely welcome a baby boy named Om Kapoor.

 30 years later, Om Kapoor aka O. K., now a successful yet arrogant actor, suffers from pyrophobia and frequently encounters Bela, who believes him to be her son.
 He dismisses her as delusional, and Pappu, now old, tries to explain the truth, but Bela remains unconvinced.